mccdgm/student-resources/resources.md

 * [Ship](http://ship.getherbert.com/) Tag a release on GitHub and have it automatically shipped to the official WordPress.org plugin SVN
 * [Shortcake](https://wordpress.org/plugins/shortcode-ui/) Used alongside add_shortcode, Shortcake supplies a user-friendly interface for adding a shortcode to a post, and viewing and editing it from within the content editor
 * [Simply Show Hooks](https://wordpress.org/plugins/simply-show-hooks/) Simply Show Hooks helps theme and plugin developers to quickly see where all the action and filter hooks are on any WordPress page
-* [TGM Plugin Activation](tgmpluginactivation.com/) TGM Plugin Activation is a PHP library that allows you to easily require or recommend plugins for your WordPress themes (and plugins).
+* [TGM Plugin Activation](http://tgmpluginactivation.com/) TGM Plugin Activation is a PHP library that allows you to easily require or recommend plugins for your WordPress themes (and plugins).
 It allows your users to install and even automatically activate plugins in singular or bulk fashion using native WordPress classes, functions and interfaces.
 You can reference pre-packaged plugins, plugins from the WordPress Plugin Repository or even plugins hosted elsewhere on the internet.
 * [Theme Check](https://wordpress.org/plugins/theme-check/) The theme check plugin is an easy way to test your theme and make sure it's up to spec with the latest theme review standards.
 With it, you can run all the same automated testing tools on your theme that WordPress.org uses for theme submissions.
-* [WP Quick Install](http://wp-quick-install.com/) WordPress installation could be long: downloading, decompressing, uploading, plugins and themes installation.
-WP Quick Install will take care all of this things.
-Simply upload this tiny script where you want to install WordPress.
 * [WP Rollback](https://wordpress.org/plugins/wp-rollback/screenshots/) Rollback (or forward) any WordPress.org plugin or theme like a boss
 * [wp-bootstrap-navwalker](https://github.com/twittem/wp-bootstrap-navwalker)  A custom WordPress nav walker class to fully implement the Twitter Bootstrap 3.0+ navigation style in a custom theme using the WordPress built in menu manager
 * [WP-CLI](http://wp-cli.org/) WP-CLI is a set of command-line tools for managing WordPress installations.
 You can update plugins, set up multisite installs and much more, without using a web browse.